IbraTech04/sendokai-subtitles/CONTRIBUTING.md

 Ready to help out?
 Great!
 Here's how you can get started:

 **This repository relies on GitFlow**.
-If you're not familiar with Git, I reccomend you read up on it before contributing.
+If you're not familiar with Git, I recommend you read up on it before contributing.
 You can find a great guide [here](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow).

 ## Step 1: Claim an Episode